Antio34/odoo-restapi/docs/workflow_manipulations/workflow_manipulations.rst

 Signals are sent to a specific record using ``restapi/1.0/workflow`` endpoint, and possibly trigger a transition on the workflow instance associated with the record.

+.. note:: Workflow manipulation will be used only for Odoo older version (V8.0,V9.0,V10.0).

 .. http:get:: /restapi/1.0/workflow/{object_name}/{id}/{signal}

    **Request**: